RhonaJoyKe/Gallery/README.md

-# Personal Gallery
+# RJ  Gallery

-#### Created By Wilson Kinyua Muthoni on 08-10-2021
+#### Created By Rhonajoy

 ## Description

-A personal gallery is a simple photo gallery web application to showcase beautiful pictures and designs.
-Users get to view photos updated by the site admin.
-Users can see photos based on the location, by clicking on the listed locations in the menu.
-They can also copy the link to a photo to paste at their discretion.
-The search function will search photos based on the categories.
+A django based gallery where people are able to view different images from different categories and taken in different locations.
+A user is also able to search an image based on its name.
 ## Setup Requirements

 - Git
-- Web-browser or your choice
+- Web-browser of your choice
 - Github
 - Django
 - Pip